 December and January are two of the deadliest months for carbon monoxide poisoning.
 Carbon monoxide is a colorless, odorless, tasteless gas that is produced any time gas is being used – making leaks hard to detect without special alarms.
-Carbon monoxide leaks most often come from these sources: water heaters, boilers, gas appliances, and furnaces.
+Leaks most often come from these sources: water heaters, boilers, gas appliances, and furnaces.
+We are your local choice for carbon monoxide detectors.

 Because these leaks can kill humans and pets, it’s very important to understand the risks and know how to protect your family for carbon monoxide poisoning.
 Properly maintaining your HVAC system and installing CO2 detectors will help prevent the dangers of carbon monoxide poisoning.
 Here’s what you need to know: